Azure/azure-powershell/src/ResourceManager/DataFactoryV2/Commands.DataFactoryV2/help/Set-AzureRmDataFactoryV2RepoConfiguration.md

 ```

 ### -Location
-The data factory is created in this region.
+The geographic region of the data factory.

 ```yaml
 Type: String